-$44.\ (1)$ The holder of a farm wood-lot licence may, on or before December 31, 1984, surrender the farm wood-lot licence for replacement under this section.

-- (2) In respect of a farm wood-lot licence surrendered under subsection (1) the regional manager and the person surrendering the licence shall enter into a woodlot licence that - (a) shall be for a term of 15 years commencing on the date of the surrender, and - (b) describes as a woodlot licence area the area described in the farm wood-lot licence. - (3) Notwithstanding its terms, a farm wood-lot licence that is in force when this section comes into force expires on the earlier of December 31, 1985 or the date it is surrendered under this section. - (4) A notice of a surrender shall be published in the prescribed manner.
+- 44. (1) The holder of a farm woodlot licence may, on or before December 31, 1984, surrender the farm woodlot licence for replacement under this section. - (2) Where a farm woodlot licence is surrendered under subsection (1) the regional manager and the person surrendering the licence shall enter into a woodlot licence that - (a) shall be for a term of 15 years commencing on the date of the surrender; and - (b) describes as a woodlot licence area the area described in the farm woodlot licence. - (3) Notwithstanding its terms, a farm woodlot licence that is in force on January 1, 1979 expires on the earlier of December 31, 1985 or the date it is surrendered under this section. - (4) A notice of a surrender shall be published in the prescribed manner.
+1978-23-44.